 Regarding the implementation of 2023 HB 2021, the Secretary provided a list of KDOC's expanded responsibilities as a result of the bill and the status of each responsibility.
-The Secretary also updated the Committee on initiatives at the Kansas Juvenile Correctional Complex and the data trends for the juvenile population.
+The Secretary also provided an update on initiatives at the Kansas Juvenile Correctional Complex and the data trends for the juvenile population.